 New fields will pop up.
 You need to enter:

-The slug is used as a reference to the shipping class in your database.
+You can use the slug as a reference to the shipping class in your database.
 For example you will see a slug while filtering products by shipping class in your store.
 In most cases you won’t be using them anyway.

 That’s how I configured the shipping class: